-Summary: Researchers in the emerging field of “sedentary science” have made some astonishing discoveries in the past two years that should convince anyone to avoid an office chair.
+Summary: Researchers in the emerging field of “sedentary science” have made some incredible discoveries in the past two years that should convince anyone to avoid an office chair.
 ABC News reported this week on astonishing research that shows sitting may increase the number of body fat cells as much as 50%.

 While many Americans vow New Year’s resolutions designed to regain their health joining gyms and ordering dietary regimens such as Jenny Craig, most weight loss resolutions are doomed to failure.
 Recent research, reported this week on ABC News, is showing that the failures are not always due to a lack of motivation or will power.
 According to researchers one of the main reasons Americans fail to lose weight greets them at the office every morning: the office chair.
 TrekDesk treadmill desks hope to change that dynamic, offering an opportunity for employees to walk while they work and reap the benefits of their new found resolve.